 I'm a cognitive neuroscientist studying the neural architecture and dynamics of human intelligence, with a focus on elementary mathematics.

-I combine machine learning, electrophysiological recordings (intracranial EEG, MEG) and continuous behavioral measures (trajectory-tracking) to study the processing stages and representational codes underlying cognitive operations.
+I combine machine learning, computational modelling, electrophysiological recordings (intracranial EEG, MEG), neuroimaging (fMRI) and continuous behavioral measures (trajectory-tracking) to study the processing stages and representational codes underlying cognitive operations.
 Complementarily, I use intracranial electrical stimulation to modulate brain activity and behavior.

 I'm a postdoctoral scholar at Stanford University, working with Josef Parvizi at the Human Intracranial Cognitive Electrophysiology Program.
 I did my PhD with Stanislas Dehaene at CEA-NeuroSpin, in the outskirts of Paris.